Sannis/node-mysql-libmysqlclient/docs/examples.md

 First, import the library and open a database:

-    var mysql = require("./node-mysql/mysql-sync");
+    var mysql_libmysqlclient = require("./node-mysql-libmysqlclient/mysql-libmysqlclient");
-    var conn = mysql_sync.createConnection(host, user, password, database);
+    var conn = mysql_libmysqlclient.createConnection(host, user, password, database);

 Close and connect again
 -----------------------

-You can use all this argument in mysql_sync.createConnection too.
+You can use all this argument in mysql_libmysqlclient.createConnection too.

     conn.close();
     conn.connect(servername, user, password, database, port, socket);